-In the current environment, it is fundamental to adopt a coherent remuneration structure that guides company conduct, promotes the achievement of the Plan's objectives and contributes to creating value for all stakeholders.
+In this context, the remuneration strategy takes central stage in guiding the business conduct, promoting the achievement of the Plan's objectives and contributing to creating value for all stake-holders.

-At times like those of recent years, which have required that the Bank adapts constantly to an uncertain environment and face major new challenges, Banca Generali's Remuneration Policy has shown that it is possible to steer behaviour towards achieving company objectives by leveraging remuneration mechanisms based on merit, competitiveness, fairness and transparency.
-We believe that the Remuneration Policy adopted strengthens reputation, credibility and consensus surrounding the Bank and contributes crucially to the sustainable development of the business and growth of company value, for the benefit of all stakeholders.
+Over the years, Banca Generali's Remuneration Policy has proved able to adapt to the constant new challenges posed by the recent scenario marked by uncertainties, allowing alignment of conduct with company targets by leveraging remuneration mechanisms based on meritocracy, competitiveness, equity, transparency and sustainability.
+We believe that, in this way, the Remuneration Policy adopted strengthens reputation, credibility and consensus surrounding the Bank and contributes crucially to the sustainable development of the business and growth of company value, for the benefit of all stakeholders.